Reasons to Consider Putting Elderly Parents in a Nursing Home

-This may sound like a lot, but it does tell you that you’re far from alone when making the decision when to put a loved one into a nursing home.
+This may sound like a lot, but it does tell you that you’re far from alone when deciding on when to put a loved one into a nursing home.

 Here, we’re going to discuss some of the most common reasons for putting elderly parents in nursing homes.
 Read on for some help in making the difficult choice of whether or not it’s time to take this route.

 If your loved one can’t care for themselves, this is a surefire sign that they may need assisted living.
-Some other signs about when is it time to place a parent in a nursing home are:
+Some other signs about when is it time to place a parent in a nursing home are that they:

-- Your loved one needs help eating, using the restroom, standing, walking, laying down, and performing personal hygiene routines
+- Need help eating, using the restroom, standing, walking, laying down, and performing personal hygiene routines

-- Your loved one no longer remembers to eat, bathe, or perform other important rituals
+- No longer remembers to eat, bathe, or perform other important rituals

-- Your loved one ends up in dangerous situations because of their confusion
+- End up in dangerous situations because of their confusion

 However, while a nursing home is a viable option, it isn’t a good idea to immediately put your loved one into these facilities.